jacquikeane/citation_reporter/sanger_deployment/README.md

   * Correct paths
   * Enable / disable the monit web UI or change the port
   * Update the alert email details so that you're warned rather than me :)
+* Copy the [check scripts](sanger_deployment/checks) onto the server and update relevant paths in the scripts
 * Edit the paths in [monit.crontab](sanger_deployment/monit.crontab) and update cron (`crontab -e`)
 * [Optional] Add the monit/bin directory to your `PATH` and / or `PATH` in your .bash_profile`
 * Start monit - `monit -c path_to_monitrc`